-90.5FM is located in the Tate Student Center of the University of Georgia’s campus.
-Our transmitter is in the basementof Brumby Hall, and our tower, reaching into the sky at 200 feet, is on the roof of Brumby.
+WUOG 90.5 FM is located in the Tate Student Center of the University of Georgia.
+Our transmitter is in Brumby Hall, and our tower reaches into the sky at 200 feet.
 We operate at an effective radiation of 26,000 watts, broadcasting at 90.5 MHz.
-Our signal reaches an average radius of 50 miles, reaching far into the mountains of North Carolina to the north, into South Carolina to the east, and the outer limits of Atlanta Floor Plan of 90.5FM to the west.
+Our signal reaches an average radius of 50 miles, reaching far into the mountains of North Carolina and to the outer limits of Atlanta.

 We are staffed, operated, and funded by UGA students.
 Supported mainly through student activity dollars, the radio station’s budget is supplemented by underwriting from local businesses as well as donations from alumni.

 WUOG is an alternative media outlet, meaning that it is our duty to air quality programming that is otherwise neglected on commercially operated channels.
 Our station’s music philosophy is designed to help new and independent artists gain exposure on campus, in Athens, and throughout the nation.
 WUOG is much more than just a stepping-stone on the road to an artist’s commercial success— many artists who choose to avoid the world of “big media” can find a home on our cozy airwaves.

 Music considered for airplay in our regular rotation is judged on an artist-by-artist basis.
 Songs and albums are not considered individually but as part of a whole.
 Artists who meet any of the following criteria are automatically disqualified from airplay:

 Oftentimes, a band will “retire” from WUOG due to the above restrictions.
 Once this happens, a band cannot re-enter our programming as part of the regular rotation.

 To sum it all up, we play good music that is not played on major commercial stations.